robertknight/ts-style/README.md

 All of the styles that are created with `create()` are stored in a registry which is a map of top-level CSS class names to the object returned by `create()`.

+### `mixin<P>(styles: any, props?: P) : P`

+mixin() is a utility function for use with React which takes the props object for a component and adds the necessary additional 'className' and/or 'style' props to apply styling from a style returned by create(). 'styles' can be a single style or an array of styles.

 ## ts-style